ibm-cloud-docs/containers/cs_storage_block_vpc.md

 However, when multiple configurations are required and you don't want to create a customized storage class for every possible PVC configuration, you can create one customized storage class with the default PVC settings and a reference to a generic [Kubernetes secret](#vpc-block-storageclass-secret).
 If your cluster users must override the default settings of your customized storage class, they can do so by creating a Kubernetes secret that holds their custom settings.

-When you want to set up encryption for your block storage instance, you can also use a Kubernetes secret if you want to encode the {{site.data.keyword.keymanagementserviceshort}} root key CRN to base64 instead of providing the key directly in the customized storage class.
+When you want to set up encryption for your {{site.data.keyword.blockstorageshort}}rt}} instance, you can also use a Kubernetes secret if you want to encode the {{site.data.keyword.keymanagementserviceshort}} root key CRN to base64 instead of providing the key directly in the customized storage class.

 ### Customizing a storage class
 {: #vpc-customize-storage-class}

-Use one of the IBM-provided storage classes as a basis to create your own customized storage class with the preferred settings for your block storage instance.
+Use one of the IBM-provided storage classes as a basis to create your own customized storage class with the preferred settings for your {{site.data.keyword.blockstorageshort}}rt}} instance.
 {: shortdesc}

 1. Review step 1 and 2 in [Adding {{site.data.keyword.block_storage_is_short}} to your apps](#vpc-block-add) to find the pre-defined storage class that best meets the performance and capacity requirements of your app.
 This storage class is used as the basis to create your own customized storage class.